-James M. Kling is now in his seventh season in charge of the OLLU softball team.
+James M. Kling is now in his eighth season in charge of the OLLU softball team.

 Under Kling, Taylor Doege earned NAIA All-American and NFCA NAIA All-American honors.
 She also was named the RRAC Player of the Year.
 Brittany Martinez was named RRAC Defensive Player of the Year, and along with Doege and Martinez, Victoria Balderas was named to the All-Conference Team.
 Lauren Guerra received CoSIDA Academic All-District honors.